boom292/obsidian/2 - Full Notes/CSS/CSS.md

 <link href='https://www.codecademy.com/stylesheets/style.css' rel='stylesheet'>
 ```

+## CSS Units

+### Absolute units

+Absolute units are those that are always the same in any context. `px` is an absolute unit because the size of a pixel doesn’t change relative to anything else on the page.
+In fact, `px` is the only absolute unit you should be using for web projects.
+The rest of them make more sense in a print setting because they are related to physical units such as `in` (inch) and `cm` (centimeter).

+### Relative units

+Relative units are units that can change based on their context.
+There are several of them that you are likely to encounter and want to use.

+#### em and rem

+`em` and `rem` both refer to a font size, though they are often used to define other sizes in CSS.
+You’ll see both of them often so we’re going to explain both, but as a rule-of-thumb, prefer `rem`.

+Using a relative size like `rem` to define font sizes across your website _is_ recommended.
+Many browsers allow users to change the base font-size to increase readability.
+If at all possible, it is advisable to respect a user’s wishes regarding font size.
+You’ll learn more about this from the reading assignments.

+#### Viewport units

+The units `vh` and `vw` relate to the size of the viewport.
+Specifically, `1vh` is equal to `1%` of the viewport height and `1vw` is equal to `1%` of the viewport width.
+These can be useful any time you want something to be sized relative to the viewport, examples including full-height heroes, full-screen app-like interfaces.

 ## Selectors
 ### Type
 Remember that _declarations_ are a fundamental part of CSS because they apply a style to a selected element.
 But how do you decide which elements will get the style?
 With a _selector_.